vulsdoc/vuls/docs/usage-settings.md

 sidebar_label: Settings
 ---

-Generate a tempalte of the `config.toml` settings file
+Generate a template of the `config.toml` settings file
 ```
 $ vuls discover 127.0.0.1/32
 ```